 Admission to the Master’s Program in Forensic Science is based on evaluation of scholastic record, letters of recommendation, performance on the Graduate Record Examinations, and a personal statement.

 M.S.
-Application Deadline and Program ScheduleFor Fall Admission, Application Deadline: April 1
+Application Deadline and Program ScheduleFor Fall Admission, Application Deadline: Submit your application by April 1 for priority consideration.
+Applications that are submitted after April 1 may still be considered based on enrollment availability.

 For Spring Admission, Application Deadline: Nov 1